 Additional settlement problems

-There are many issues that prevent the settlement from taking place or can require a postponement:
+Many issues prevent the settlement from taking place or can require a postponement:

 - One of the buyers or sellers may die.